Festival of the Reformation + Matthew 11:12-15

-Grace and Peace be unto you from God our Father and from the Lord Jesus Christ.
+Grace and peace be unto you from God our Father and the Lord Jesus Christ.
 Amen.

-May the peace of God which passes all human understanding guard your hearts and minds in Christ Jesus our Lord.
+May the peace of God which passes all human understanding guard your hearts and minds through faith in Christ Jesus our Lord.
 Amen.